kypraios/post-pred-check-epi/README.md

 ##  Usage

 The file `functions.R` contains several `R` functions, two of which are the `distance.method` and `position.time.method` and they correspond to the two different methods for assessing the goodness of fit of a stochastic epidemic model when fitted to data.
-Both function require as arguments a vector with the observed removal curve (i.e. recovery times) and a matrix containing samples from the posterior predictive distribution of the removal times once the model has been fitted.
+Both functions require two arguments (i) a vector with the observed removal curve (i.e. recovery times) and (ii) a matrix containing samples from the posterior predictive distribution of the removal times once the model has been fitted.

-The two methods can be implemented by calling these two functions as follows:
+The two methods can be implemented as follows:

 `distance.method(R.obs, R.STAR)`